- 41% of respondents are more concerned about the impact of the internet on well-being than they were before the COVID-19 pandemic

 Cost-saving mindset thwarts positive spending intentions

-In some cases, the COVID-19 pandemic has been a catalyst for increased spending intentions, with 25% agreeing that the pandemic has made upgrading to 5G more appealing and 20% of respondents now receptive to paying a premium for Super HD content.
+In some cases, the COVID-19 pandemic has been a catalyst for increased spending intentions, with 25% agreeing that the pandemic has made upgrading to 5G more appealing and 20% of respondents are now receptive to paying a premium for Super HD content.
 But concerns around the need to control costs are more pronounced than the appetite to upgrade.
 Forty-two percent of respondents believe they already pay too much for content, and 53% say their household’s priority is to spend as little as possible on communication services.
 Overall, 42% of respondents across all markets do not believe their broadband provider does enough to ensure they are on the best deal.
-We have seen price be the key current and future consideration for all cohorts in our recent EY Future Consumer Index and this bears out in these transactions also.

-Yvonne Kiely commented: “Providers must not take the goodwill they have generated during the COVID-19 pandemic for granted.
-Demand for connectivity and content has risen but is overshadowed by a deep-rooted desire for value – and an explicit value and protection exchange – alongside signs of fatigue with the digital world.
+“Providers must not take the goodwill they have generated during the COVID-19 pandemic for granted.
+Demand for connectivity and content has risen but is overshadowed by a deep-rooted desire for value alongside signs of fatigue with the digital world.
 To thrive in the future, providers will need to offer simple and intuitive services that reduce the sense of overload felt by consumers and better rationales for spending more.
-Simplified, overt controls and access to consumption patterns will see providers that work together to solve digital well-being challenges stand to win in the market.”
+Providers that work together to solve digital well-being challenges stand to win in the market.”

 Notes to editors